Srihitha-7/finetuning/README.md

 Maximum sequence length: 2048 tokens
 ```

+Two versions of "fine-tuned" appear in the notebook and it's important to distinguish them:

+1. **Local demo checkpoint** — trained in-notebook for only 3 steps
+   (`lamini_docs_3_steps/final`).
+This exists purely to illustrate the training loop
+   and is *not* a meaningfully fine-tuned model — 3 steps is far too few to change
+   model behavior noticeably.
+2. **Reference fine-tuned model** — `lamini/lamini_docs_finetuned`, a properly
+   fine-tuned checkpoint on the full dataset. **This is the model used for the actual
+   pretrained-vs-fine-tuned comparison and for the results reported below.**

-> **Note:** Some later experimental cells in the notebook refer to `EleutherAI/pythia-410m`.
-The main fine-tuning configuration in the notebook uses **Pythia-70M**, so the README identifies Pythia-70M as the primary training model.
+> **Note:** Some earlier experimental cells in the notebook referenced
+> `EleutherAI/pythia-410m`.
+The primary training/evaluation configuration uses
+> **Pythia-70M** throughout; the tokenizer used for evaluation must match this model.

 ---